awais1-cybersec/solar-shield/README.md

 ### Step 4: Edge Layer (ESP32-S3)

-Open the `edge_device/` directory using PlatformIO or the Arduino IDE.
+Open the `Firmware` directory using PlatformIO or the Arduino IDE.
 Update the `simulation.ino` file with your MQTT Broker IP and flash the firmware to the ESP32-S3.

 ---